Myphz/trips-fe/README.md

 3. Clone and start the [backend repository](https://github.com/Myphz/trips-be)
 4. Start the live server with `npm run dev`

+The Svelte app will be available on `http://localhost:5173`

 ## Contributions and Feedback 🙌

 We welcome contributions and value your feedback.
 Feel free to submit issues, feature requests, or contribute to the project.